axelarnetwork/axelar-docs/pages/dev/intro.md

 2. General Message Passing: Call any function on any chain from inside a dApp; compose DeFi functions; move NFTs cross-chain; perform cross-chain calls of any kind that sync state securely between dApps on various ecosystems.

 The following sections will show you how to set up a local development environment for testing these functions in your dApp, then deploy to testnet and mainnet.

-## A note to protocol developers

-The material in this section is primarily relevant to application developers.
-However, protocol developers can integrate new chains easily, with the support of Axelar's permissionless validator set.
-Please refer to our [section for protocol developers](TKTKTK link to section for protocol developers) to learn more.